alozk/alozk/README.md

 **Welcome to Alvaro's GitHub**
+- Once part of the debate team for representing Spain at NMUN 2020 NY & the competition organized by Yale University 🔚:loudspeaker:

 - Graduated in Bachelor's Degree in Business Administration and Management :books:

-- Currently studying Master's Degree in Big Data Analytics :computer::snake:
+- Currently studying a Master's Degree in Big Data Analytics :computer::snake:

-- Once part of the debate team for the UCV Global Governance Debate & the competition organized by Yale University 🔚:loudspeaker:

 - Experience in teamwork, at a tertiary as well as sportslevel :basketball: